NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 # Tips & Tricks
 ## Tip 1 - Animated bossbar color
-You can animate color of a bossbar using [animations](https://github.com/NEZNAMY/TAB/wiki/Animations).
+You can animate the color of a bossbar using [animations](https://github.com/NEZNAMY/TAB/wiki/Animations).
 First, create an animation in **animations.yml**, such as
 ```
 BossColor: